fredrikolebratt/Laboration_1/installation_instructions_anaconda.md

 Download or `git clone` your repository for assignment 1 to your computer.

-To install the required Python packages, after you have installed Anaconda you can run the following command from the root directory of this repository:
+To install the required Python packages, after you have installed Anaconda see [Anacondas dokumentation](https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/)

-    pip install -r requirements.txt

 You can then launch Jupyter from the Anaconda Navigator application.